manolosolalinde/cv/projects/cuda-stitcher.md

+---
+title: Dual Fisheye to VR180 - Nvidia GPU Video Stitcher
+description: A tool for converting dual fisheye camera videos to equirectangular stitched videos using NVIDIA CUDA, NVDEC,  NVENC.
+image_url: ./images/cuda_stitcher_03.png
+date: 2020-09-01
+order: 2
+---

 # DUAL FISHEYE TO VR180 - NVIDIA GPU VIDEO STITCHER

 This tool converts dual fisheye camera videos to equirectangular stitched videos using NVIDIA CUDA, NVDEC, NVENC.

 Currently, Nvidia provides a high-level SDK for stitching multiple camera feeds (at least 4) into monoscopic and stereoscopic panoramas.
-However there is no out-of-the-box support for stitching dual camera feeds into a single panorama (VR360 only).
+However, there is no out-of-the-box support for stitching dual-camera feeds into a single panorama (VR360 only).

-On top of these high-level SDKs, NVIDIA provides low-level SDKs for decoding, stitching and encoding video streams in predefined formats.
+On top of these high-level SDKs, NVIDIA provides low-level SDKs for decoding, stitching, and encoding video streams in predefined formats.

 In this project, we take advantage of these low-level SDKs to achieve the same results as the high-level SDKs with dual cameras.